WICG/trust-token-api/ISSUER_PROTOCOL.md

 At redemption time, the token is decoded and provided via the redemption API.
 The issuer can then choose to encode this in the Redemption Record in whatever way it prefers.

+#### Request Signing

+In Version 3, the algorithm used for [request signing](https://github.com/WICG/trust-token-api#extension-trust-bound-keypair-and-request-signing) is `ecdsa_secp256r1_sha256`.

 ## TrustTokenV2PMB Crypto Protocol

 This Trust Token crypto protocol is based on the PMBTokens design in https://eprint.iacr.org/2020/072 (appendix H) using P-384.
+This crypto protocol is used in both the V2 and V3 Trust Token protocol versions.
 The necessary keys and function mappings are described below.

 ### Keys